LethargicLime/lime-companion/README.md

 [https://localhost:3001/lime-companion]

-You'll be greeted by my bland landing page, click the Authorize button, you'll be prompted to login in you're Bungie account, and transferred to the main page.
+You'll be greeted by my bland landing page, click the Authorize button, you'll be prompted to log in to yourBungie account, and transferred to the main page.

 **ROUTING, FILE STRUCTURE, DESIGN PHILOSOPHY**